French frigate Proselyte (1786): Royal Navy

-The British captured Toulon on 29 August 1793 and she was one of a number of vessels that French Royalists handed over to the Royal Navy.
-The Royal Navy commissioned her as a floating battery under the command of Lieutenant Joseph Bullen. and superseded Bullen, who continued to serve under Serocold as a volunteer.
+The British captured Toulon on 29 August 1793 when she was one of a number of vessels that French Royalists handed over to the Royal Navy.
+The Royal Navy commissioned her as a floating battery under the command of Lieutenant Joseph Bullen.
 When the British finally evacuated Toulon on 18 December, Proselyte was the last vessel to leave the harbour.
 Bullen had volunteered to evacuate 300 Spanish and Neapolitan troops, who had been deserted by their countrymen.

-Lieutenant Walter Serocold was promoted to Commander on 13 December into Proselyte, after she had left Toulon, possibly as she was re-armed at Portoferraio.
-Bullen continued to serve on Proselyte as a volunteer and was aboard when she was lost.
+Lieutenant Walter Serocold was promoted to commander on 13 December into Proselyte, after she had left Toulon, possibly as she was re-armed at Portoferraio.
+He superseded Bullen, who continued to serve on Proselyte as a volunteer and was aboard when she was lost.

 Fate

-Proselyte was bombarding Bastia on 1 April 1794 when red-hot shot from shore batteries set her on fire and she had to be scuttled.
+Proselyte was bombarding Bastia on 1 April 1794 when heated shot from French shore batteries set her on fire and she was destroyed.
 Help from the rest of the fleet rescued Proselyte's crew.
 Serocold was setting up a battery at the siege of Calvi on 8 July 1804 when a grapeshot killed him.